 Most states limit filing a personal injury law cases to within a specific length of time.
 Often, but not always, this statute of limitations is two years.
 That’s why it is essential to contact a personal injury attorney as soon as possible after a pedestrian accident occurs.

 An experienced attorney can help you navigate your case by conducting a thorough investigation and working to protect your rights and best interests.
 That includes seeking full compensation for your injuries.
-You are well-advised to get legal advice from a pedestrian accident lawyer, like a pedestrian accident lawyer in Kansas City, MO, before you provide any statement to the insurance company.
+You are well-advised to get legal advice from a pedestrian accident lawyer, before you provide any statement to the insurance company.
 Reach out to schedule your case review today.